These Easter egg dessert skillets will be the creme-de-la-creme of your long weekend eggs-travaganza!

 Not only are they delightfully indulgent and totally Instagrammable, they’re also simple to make and perfect for sharing.
-Make one of each, grab a bunch of spoons and dig in!
+Make one of each, grab a bunch of spoons and have at it!

 We can promise you this: these Easter egg dessert skillets will be talked about – and requested – year after year.

 What we love about this rainbow cookie skillet is that it’s a feast for the eyes as well as the taste buds!
 For instance, you can take the base of the recipe and change the decorations or colourways then feature the cookie skillet as part of a grazing table for birthday parties, hens parties, baby showers and gender reveals.

 - Victoria cast iron skillet, 20cm or two 16.5cm

 - Hand mixer, with beater and whisk attachment

 - Wooden platter (we used this)

 - ¼ tsp salt